 SELECT

-Firebolt supports running SELECT statements with the syntax described in this topic.
-You can run multiple queries in a single script.
-Separating them with a semicolon (;) is required.
+Retrieves specific data from one or more tables in a database based on certain criteria.
+If you run multiple SELECT queries in a single script, you must them with a semicolon (;).
 Firebolt also supports CREATE TABLE...AS SELECT (CTAS).
 For more information, see CREATE TABLE…AS SELECT.

 Syntax